bb-qq/r8152/readme.md

 You can download drivers from the [release page](https://github.com/bb-qq/r8152/releases) and determine a proper driver for your model from [knowledge base of Synology](https://www.synology.com/en-global/knowledgebase/DSM/tutorial/Compatibility_Peripherals/What_kind_of_CPU_does_my_NAS_have),

-I would appreciate it if you could report whether it works.
+I would appreciate it if you could let me know whether it works.
 If you have any problems, the [Troubleshooting](https://github.com/bb-qq/r8152/wiki/Troubleshooting) page may help.

-***NOTE***: I recommend using front ports to connect devices because some users reported stability issues when they use rear ports.
+***NOTE***: I recommend connecting devices using front ports because some users have reported stability issues when using rear ports.

 ### Author's environment